 OUR IMPACT FRAMEWORK

-These principles and intent guides everything we do and how we do it
+These are the principles that guide everything we do and how we do it

 Banner image, Tiverton Farm manager, Tim Hill, releasing an Eastern Barred Bandicoot.
 Photo by Annette Ruzicka